RapidAPI/gh-api-testing-trigger/README.md

 # RapidAPI Testing GitHub Actions

 This GitHub Action allows you to trigger the execution of [RapidAPI Testing](https://rapidapi.com/testing) tests.
+This is especially useful during CI/CD to ensure new deployments are functioning as expected.

 ## Complete example